shb9019/hjs/devlog.md

 34. I've refactored the code and moved stuff around with comments.
 35. One thing I missed is nested functions with multiple parameters.
 Such nested functions will not be processed since we're skipping.
 36. The above thing is simply solved using a recursive call to the visitor in the correct order.
+37. I want to be able to return a function that preserves the parameters it accepts.
+Bind denies me from doing this.
+I don't think there is a choice right now.
+Need to fix later.
+38. You should also ensure at least one parameter is always utilized.